The meaning of the sleep phases

 Our sleep is made up of several sleep cycles in which we go through different sleep phases night after night.
-Find out here what sleep phases there are and what importance the individual sleep stages have for a restful night.
+Find out here which sleep phases there are and what significance the individual sleep stages have for a restful night.

 Table of contents